 CiA 402 defines some basic parameters.
 This includes identification parameters such as Vendor IDs, Product Codes, Serial Numbers, Fault codes, etc.

-These basic defined parameters function very similarly to EtherNet/IP’s AC Drive Profile.
+These basic defined parameters function similarly to EtherNet/IP’s AC Drive Profile.
 The idea is that the commonly used and required data is defined upfront.
-Also, the hex addresses for those parameters are defined and are fixed as well.
+Also, the hex addresses for those parameters are defined and fixed.
 So this basic information from Vendor A and Vendor B will be presented similarly.

 Control & Status Words